rackerlabs/rackspace-how-to/content/rackspace-email-archiving/log-in-to-the-archive-manager.md

 product_url: rackspace-email-archiving
 ---

-This article describes how to set a log into your Rackspace Hosted Email Archive.
-Office 365 customer will follow the instructions in [Log into the archive manager for Office 365](/how-to/)
+This article describes how to log in to your Rackspace Hosted Email Archive.

 ### Prerequisites